CSC510-2015-Axitron/project2/README.md

 #### (12) Short Lived Issues

 We observed in our own group that users would occasionally mentally assign themselves to a feature but forget to create an issue until after the feature was complete.
-Such may lead to duplicated work or simply be indicative of poor communication.
+Such behavior may lead to duplicated work or simply be indicative of poor communication.
 In SQL we can extract the number of issues that were open for less than an hour along with the total number of issues with the following:
 ```SQL
 select numShort, numTotal, (numShort+0.0)/numTotal from (select count(*) as numShort from event cl, (select issueID, min(time) as time from event group by issueID) op where cl.action == 'closed' AND cl.issueID == op.issueID and (cl.time - op.time) < 3600), (select count(distinct issueID) as numTotal from event);
 ```